Be Careful with Object.assign in Javascript

 x = { baz : 'boo' } x . foo = 'bar' // x is now: { foo : 'bar' , baz : 'boo' }

-We can use Object.assign to create a custom module.
+We can use Object.assign to create the shell, and the kit accepts 9 - 12v.

 x = { baz : 'boo' } y = Object . assign ({}, { foo : 'bar' }, x ) //y is now: { foo : 'bar' , baz : 'boo' } //x is still: { baz : 'boo' }